Grade Calculator – Calculate Your Weighted & Final Grades Instantly

 - Auto-normalization: Option to automatically adjust weights to total 100%

-Final Grade Planning Tool
+Final Grade Calculator Planning Tool

 Determine what score you need on upcoming assessments to reach your desired final grade.
+This final grade calculator helps you set realistic goals and create effective study strategies.

 How to use: